-Matt started Shire Plants after becoming tired of seeing the same limited range of plants in all the garden centres, and a lot of nurseries too.
+Matt started Shire Plants after becoming tired of seeing the same limited range of modern plants in all the garden centres, and a lot of nurseries too.
 While there is nothing inherently wrong with those plants, he feels people should be given the option to buy plants which aren't already in all their neighbours’ gardens.
 He also believes that a lot of the 'old fashioned' and 'heirloom' varieties still have a great deal to offer, because they are tried and tested in our environment and, in many cases, have graced our gardens for centuries.

 Most Garden Centres are now large, out of town affairs, corporately owned, where plants are a relatively small percentage of what’s on offer.
 The typical Garden Centre has a range of just 400 different plants, which may sound a lot but includes bulbs, herbaceous plants, shrubs, climbers and trees.
 The range is identical across the chain, regardless of where they are in the country.
 The majority of the floor space is made over to thousands of candles, books, furniture, clothing etc., and of course, the obligatory coffee shop.
 All of this is fine if you are just looking for an impulse purchase of something that’s looking good now, but it is not a place for a serious gardener to find something interesting to plant in that difficult area at the bottom of the garden where nothing grows.